Redocly/redoc/README.md

 ## ReDoc CLI

-[ReDoc CLI](https://github.com/Redocly/redoc/blob/master/cli/README.md) tool is used to lint and bundle your OpenAPI definition(s) into **zero-dependency** HTML file .It can be installed as a development dependency in your project.
+[ReDoc CLI](https://github.com/Redocly/redoc/blob/master/cli/README.md) tool is used to lint and bundle your OpenAPI definition(s) into **zero-dependency** HTML file.
+It can be installed as a development dependency in your project.

 ## Create-openapi-repo
 [Create-openapi-repo](https://github.com/Redocly/create-openapi-repo) tool is used for splitting a single OpenAPI definition file into multiple files (compatible with version 3x only).
 You can also use this tool to start a new API definition.

 ## Community Edition(CE) vs Premium Edition(PE)

 Redocly offers two different editions: the [Community Edition (CE)](https://redoc.ly/redoc) and the [Premium Edition (PE)](https://redoc.ly/pricing).
-They offer the same easily deployable API documentation, on your website, fully supporting OpenAPI v2 and OpenAPI v3., but the difference is the limited features which is only available in the Premium Edition.
+They offer the same easily deployable API documentation, fully supporting OpenAPI v2 and OpenAPI v3., but the difference is the limited features which is only available in the Premium Edition.

 The **Redocly CE** is free and open source and is aimed at developers and teams who are looking to create easily deployable API documentation.
-The **Redocly CE** benefits are:
+The **Redocly CE** products are:
-* [Redoc](https://redoc.ly/redoc) simple to set up: no server required and fully customizable theme.
+* [Redoc](https://redoc.ly/redoc): simple to set up: no server required and fully customizable theme.
-* [Openapi-cli](https://redoc.ly/openapi-cli) lint and bundle your OpenAPI definition(s)
+* [Openapi-cli](https://redoc.ly/openapi-cli): lint and bundle your OpenAPI definition(s)
-* [Create-openapi-repo](https://github.com/Redocly/create-openapi-repo) write and start a new OpenAPI definition.
+* [Create-openapi-repo](https://github.com/Redocly/create-openapi-repo): write and start a new OpenAPI definition.

 The **Redocly PE** comes in the starter versions and the paid versions.
-The **Redocly PE** benefits are:
+The **Redocly PE** products are:
-* [Reference documentation](https://redoc.ly/reference-docs) easily create, style, and manage your API documentation with advanced developer friendly features
+* [API Reference](https://redoc.ly/reference-docs): easily create, style, and manage your API documentation with advanced developer friendly features
-* [Developer Portal (Beta)](https://redoc.ly/developer-portal) where docs-as-code meets docs-as-marketing
+* [Developer Portal (Beta)](https://redoc.ly/developer-portal): where docs-as-code meets docs-as-marketing
-* [Workflows](https://redoc.ly/workflows) build, maintain, and automatically update your API documentation in the cloud
+* [Workflows](https://redoc.ly/workflows): build, maintain, and automatically update your API documentation in the cloud

 ## Configuration